 Four out of the five mentioned hosting plans will cost you $10 or less, so make sure to check them out before settling for shared WordPress hosting.

-For instance, our managed WordPress hosting plan at 10Web starts at a monthly price of $10 and can go as low as $6, depending on the number of websites managed.
+For instance, our automated WordPress hosting plan at 10Web (a more advanced alternative for managed hosting) starts at a monthly price of $10 and can go as low as $6, depending on the number of websites managed.
 On top of that, we offer a 14-day free trial without a credit card requirement.

 So feel free to test run our services and see if they fulfill your requirements with no obligations whatsoever.